-The following is a list of possible error codes that the POWER WAVE® 405M can output via the status light (see "Troubleshooting the POWER WAVE® / Power Feed System Using the Status LED."
+The following is a list of possible error codes that the POWER WAVE 455M/STT (CE) can output via the status light (see "Troubleshooting the Power Wave / Power Feed System Using the Status LED."
 If connected to a PF-10/11 these error codes will generally be accompanied by an "Err 006" or "Err 100" on the user interface display.

-Error Code # Indication 11 CAN communication bus off.
+Error Code # Description Indication 11 CAN communication bus off.
 Probably due to excessive number of communication errors.
 12 User Interface time out error.
 UI is no longer responding to the Power Source.
 The most likely cause is a fault/bad connection in the communication leads or control cable.
 21 Unprogrammed Weld Mode.
 Contact the Service Department for instructions on reloading the Welding Software.
 22 Empty Weld Table.
 Contact the Service Department for instructions on reloading the Welding Software.
 23 Weld Table checksum error.
 Contact the Service Department for instructions on reloading the Welding Software.
 31 Primary overcurrent error.
 Excessive Primary current present.
 May be related to a short in the main transformer or output rectifier.
-32 Capacitor "A" under voltage Low voltage on the main capacitors.
+32 Capacitor "A" under voltage (Left side facing machine) Low voltage on the main capacitors.
 May be caused by improper input configuration.
-33 Capacitor "B" under voltage When accompanied by an overvoltage error on the same side, it indicates no capacitor voltage present on that side, and is usually the result of an open or short in the primary side of the machine.
-34 Capacitor "A" over voltage Excess voltage on the main capacitors.
-May be caused by improp- er input configuration.
-35 Capacitor "B" over voltage When accompanied by an under voltage error on the same side, it indicates no capacitor voltage present on that side, and is usually the result of an open or short in the primary side of the machine.
+33 Capacitor "B" under voltage (Right side facing machine) When accompanied by an overvoltage error on the same side, it indicates no capacitor voltage present on that side, and is usually the result of an open or short in the primary side of the machine.
+34 Capacitor "A" over voltage (Left side facing machine) Excess voltage on the main capacitors.
+May be caused by improper input configuration.
+35 Capacitor "B" over voltage (Right side facing machine) When accompanied by an under voltage error on the same side, it indicates no capacitor voltage present on that side, and is usually the result of an open or short in the primary side of the machine.
 36 Thermal error Indicates over temperature.
 Usually accompanied by Thermal LED.
 Check fan operation.
 Be sure process does not exceed duty cycle limit of the machine.
 37 Soft start error Capacitor precharge failed.
 Usually accompanied by codes 32-35.
 41 Secondary overcurrent error The secondary (weld) current limit has been exceeded.
-When this occurs the machine output will phase back to 100 amps, typically resulting in a condition referred to as "noodle welding" NOTE: The secondary limit is 570 amps for the standard stud, and 325 amps for all single phase operation.
+When thi occurs the machine output will phase back to 100 amps, typicall resulting in a condition referred to as "noodle welding" NOTE: The secondary limit is 570 amps for the standard stud, and 325 amps for the STT stud.
 43 Capacitor delta error The maximum voltage difference between the main capacitors has been exceeded.
 May be accompanied by errors 32-35.
+49 Single phase error Indicates machine is running on single phase input power.
+Usually caused by the loss of the middle leg (L2).
 Other Error codes that contain three or four digits are defined as fatal errors.
-These codes generally indicate internal errors on the Control Board.
+These codes generally indicate internal errors on the PS Control Board.
 If cycling the input power on the machine does not clear the error, try reloading the operating system.
 If this fails, replace the control board.